 Course Activities and Design

 Principles of improvisation using Spolin and Close exercises will predominate the strategies used in nurturing the student’s natural improvisational abilities.
-Units will be broken into the following components:

 Course Content (Themes, Concepts, Issues and Skills)